 In Real Life

 this idea has been proven false, even before the space age.
-A counter-earth's gravity would affect the motion of other planets, and other planets' gravity would cause it to drift out of its position, and finally probes have actually been on the other side of the sun from us and didn't see any counter-earths.
+A counter-earth's gravity would affect the motion of other planets, and other planets' gravity would cause it to drift out of its position, and the final blow was when probes actually went the other side of the sun from us and didn't see any counter-earths.
 It's still an exciting idea for fiction, though.

 The Other Wiki has a list